Our Recipes + Your Inbox = ♥

 Where everything's made with love

-Here's How To Make The Easter Bunny's Favorite Carrots
+How To Make The Best Dill Glazed Carrots

 Sharing is caring!

 When I was a young mom, like all good moms everywhere, I wanted my little family to eat more vegetables.
-I didn't want to fall back on loading them all up with cheese or ranch dip.
+I didn't want to end up loading them all with cheese or ranch dip.

-So, I invented this recipe to kick carrots up a notch, and it has become an old family favorite.
-Heck, our grandkids could practically eat their weight in dilled carrots!
+I invented this recipe many years ago to kick carrots up a notch, and it has become an old family favorite.
+This was before air fryers and instant pots.
+Often, vegetables were overcooked, and I couldn't blame my little girls for turning up their noses.

-What's to love about carrots made this way?
-For one, they're crisp, buttery, a little bit sweet, and they are beautiful!
-Wait.
-That's already three things!
+What's to love about glazed carrots made this way?
+For one, they're crisp, buttery, a little bit sweet with a hint of dill, and beautiful!
+Wait, that's three already, isn't it?

-They are also incredibly nutritious, loaded with vitamin A which is good for your eyes!
-All the better to find the most hidden Easter eggs.
+They are also incredibly nutritious and loaded with vitamin A, which is good for your eyes—all the better for finding the most hidden Easter eggs.
 Plus, they are a good source of fiber and beta-carotene, a potent anti-oxidant!

 Last but not least, they are super easy to fix, and IF there are any leftovers, they reheat beautifully!

 You do not need to peel the carrots.
 Don't.
 Much of the nutrition is in the peel, so a quick scrape is all that's required.
-Just lop off the stem end and the tip if it's wilted or brown.
+If the carrots are wilted or brown, just lop off the stem end and the tip.

-I like to slice the carrots right into the skillet because it's fast, the way I like to cook!
-For a smallish batch, like this recipe, I use a simple slicer.
+I like to slice the carrots right into the skillet because it's fast, and that's how I want to cook!
+Like this recipe, I use a simple slicer for a smallish batch of glazed carrots.
 For larger, family-size quantities, a food processor is the most efficient.

-Cook and stir as the liquid evaporates, leaving the carrots coated in a light, delicate glaze.
-The flavor is buttery and a little bit sweet with hints of onion and dill.
-Not too much; it's just right.
+Cook and stir gently as the liquid evaporates.
+The butter and sugar will combine and coat the carrots in a light, delicate glaze.
+The flavor is buttery and a little bit sweet, with hints of onion and dill—not too much; it's just right.

 Regardless of what you are having for the main dish, these dilled carrots will be an incredibly delicious, bright, and colorful side for your Easter table!
-Here's a plate I served recently with Hassleback Potatoes and a quick and easy oven-baked salmon filet.
+I recently served a plate with Hassleback Potatoes and a quick and easy oven-baked salmon filet.
 The brilliantly colored carrots popped!

 Yield: 4 servings